 The functionalities described here don’t cover everything you can do with open graph.
 Check out some of the more advanced OG integrations with Facebook and some new features from Twitter (like Lead Generation Cards).

 About the Author: Jacek Blaut is lead growth hacker and an inbound marketer at Growth Republic Ltd, where he helps online businesses with their digital marketing efforts and optimizes their conversion funnels.
-He also runs a growth hacking blog.
 Follow him on Twitter.